chrisroos/one-time-passwords/NOTES.md

     * `ruby -e "puts '<key>'.unpack('H*')"`

 3. TOTPs

+  * Avoids problem of counter synchronisation by relying on seconds since the epoch.

   * Same as HOTP but counter is number of 30 second intervals between the epoch and now.
     * Generate counter: expr `date +%s` / 30